 Amanda first became involved with the Wildlife Center of Virginia when she attended Bridgewater College – first as a volunteer, then as an animal care preceptorship student in 2000.
 After graduating with a degree in biology in 2001, Amanda joined the staff as the weekend receptionist and part-time rehabilitator.
-Over the years, Amanda has held several different positions at the Wildlife Center; currently she serves as the vice president for outreach and education.
+Over the years, Amanda has held several different positions at the Wildlife Center; currently she serves as the senior vice president for outreach and education.
 In this position, Amanda oversees the department responsible for public education, training, and community involvement.
-Amanda manages the Center’s ever-changing website; manages the “Critter Cam” and moderated discussion; organizes the annual Call of the Wild conference; co-produces Untamed, the Center's television program; helps plan various events; and finds placement for non-releasable animals at educational facilities.
+Amanda manages the Center’s ever-changing website; manages the “Critter Cam” and moderated discussion; organizes the annual Call of the Wild conference; co-produces Untamed: Life is Wild, the Center's television program; helps plan various events; and oversees the care and training of the Center's team of education ambassadors.
 She also serves as the program coordinator for the National Wildlife Rehabilitation Association's annual symposium.
 Amanda loves the dynamic nature of the ever-changing activities going on at a wildlife hospital and sharing the Wildlife Center’s mission and stories with others.

 Amanda NicholsonSenior Vice President for Outreach and Education